 This is a key principle in the Pattern Model-View-Controller (MVC).
 MVC was originally a small-scale Smalltalk-80 pattern, and related data objects (models), GUI widgets (views), and mouse and keyboard event handlers (controllers).
 More recently, the term “MVC” has been co-opted by the distributed design community to also apply on a large-scale architectural level.
 The Model is the Domain Layer, the View is the UI Layer, and the Controllers are the workflow objects in the Application layer.

-Which leads us to the conclusion that, when applying both Layers and MVC, our Domain Model plus the whole infrastructure that supports it is our Model in MVC parlance.
+This leads us to the conclusion that, when applying both Layers and MVC, our Domain Model plus the whole infrastructure that supports it is our Model in MVC parlance.

 Back to DTOs, let’s take a look at how the original MVC paper thought about the relationship between Model and View: